singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

 ![](/img/timingwheels/ticking27.jpg)

 #### ticking 56
-The last tick set in ticking 7 fired and be set into lower wheel.
+The last tick set at ticking 7 fired and be set into lower wheel.
 ![](/img/timingwheels/ticking56.jpg)

 #### ticking 63